psu-psychology/psy-511-scan-fdns-2021/docs/lectures/511-chemical-communication.md

 #### Glutamate

-- Primary excitatory NT in CNS (~ 1/2 all synapses)
+- Widespread in CNS (~ 1/2 all synapses)
+- Primary excitatory NT in CNS
 - Role in learning (via NMDA receptor)
 - Receptors on neurons and glia (astrocytes and oligodendrocytes)
 - Linked to umami (savory) taste sensation (think monosodium glutamate or MSG)